 As an aside, what fuels the semi-sexual fantasies of the robot future types is the belief that the robots will remove human error and therefore human sin.
 Once the robots are in charge, there can be no more human error.
 The Christian conception of God and Heaven is perfection.
 You see how that works?
 Perfect the human condition, and you have created Eden.
 Alternatively, the robots slaughter everyone and the human stain is removed from creation.

 There are few people in public life that reject this mode of thinking.
 Almost all of the so-called conservatives accept this as a premise.
-Progressives not only believe it, they view anyone who does not accept this world view as a mortal threat to civilization.
+Progressives not only believe it, but they also view anyone who does not accept this world view as a mortal threat to civilization.
 The debate, therefore, in modern American politics is over how the central planners arrange things and whether or not to punish the refuseniks.

 The revealing character trait of people who subscribe to this mode of thought is the refusal to ask why things are as they find them.
 If they talk about the “why” of anything, it is as a jumping off point to debate their preferred “solution” that they believe will solve some aspect of the human condition.
 “Why are the prisons full of blacks?
 Racism!
 Now, let’s talk about how we fix that.”

-Thus concludes Part I.
+Thus, concludes Part I.

 […] My Theory of Everything: Part I […]